 12 Fun Facts you didn’t know about Mexican food

-- There are three different colors of corn tortilla: Yellow, red and blue
+- There are three different colors of corn tortilla: Yellow, red and blue.

-- Chocolate come from the fruit Mexican cacao tree.
+- Chocolate comes from the cacao tree.

-- Mexican food in the USA is not Mexican, it´s called Tex Mex
+- Mexican food in the USA is not Mexican, it’s called Tex Mex.

-- Traditional Mexican cuisine was inscribed in 2010 on the Representative List of the Intangible Cultural Heritage of Humanityby UNESCO.
+- Traditional Mexican cuisine was inscribed in 2010 on the Representative List of the Intangible Cultural Heritage of Humanity by UNESCO.

 - In some parts of México, they serve exotic food with iguanas, rattlesnakes and turtles as the main protein, or even, the famous “caldo de piedra”, warmed with river rocks.

 If you want to learn more about recipes inspired in Mexican food, please click here